oliviagette/spark-flower-image-classification/README.md

-# Predicting Cardiovascular Disease Risk Using Spark-Based Classification
+# Flower Image Classification Using Spark-Based Convolutional Neural Networks
 This project explores the use of distributed deep learning with Apache Spark to classify flower images using Convolutional Neural Networks (CNNs).
 Image classification is a core task in computer vision, and CNNs are well-suited for learning hierarchical features directly from raw image data.
 By integrating Spark into this workflow, the project demonstrates how distributed computing can accelerate large-scale image preprocessing and model training across multiple virtual machines

 I am using the publicly available Kaggle Dataset [Flowers Recognition]([url](https://www.kaggle.com/datasets/alxmamaev/flowers-recognition?select=flowers)), which contains thousands of images across five categories: daisy, dandelion, rose, sunflower, and tulip.
 The project highlights the integration of Spark with deep learning libraries to handle big image data efficiently, while also serving as a stepping stone toward my final project on pneumonia detection from X-ray images.